mattcanty/blog/content/blog/2012-06-06-uk-end-2-end-for-action/index.md

 Today though!
 What a toughie.
 Cycling right over the top of shap – shapped – in constant rain and hail.
 Lunch stop couldn’t have come sooner.
-Was very cold and wet by that time and and feeling a bit f*%$d to be honest!
+Was very cold and wet by that time and and feeling a bit f\*%\$d to be honest!
 Ian Tildesley was there waiting and could see I was somewhat distressed… Sorry you couldn’t have seen me at a better time Ian.